 A common error we see in custom A-pillars and speaker pods is the use of an enclosure that’s too small for the chosen speaker.
 Even a 4-inch midrange that will play down to 125 Hz needs a certain volume of air in the space behind the driver so as not to affect the overall compliance of the system.
 If a speaker pod is too small, the system’s resonant frequency will increase and, beyond a certain point, so will the distortion added to the signal.
 Let’s look at a few examples.

-To prevent this, every speaker larger than about 2.5 inches in diameter should be modeled using enclosure simulation software to ensure that the planned enclosure won’t be detrimental to the system’s overall performance.
+Of crucial importance is that this extra output around 200 hertz is distortion caused by the resonance of the speaker cone in the small airspace.
+To prevent this, every speaker larger than about 2.5 inches in diameter, or any that will be used with a 300Hz high-pass filter should be modeled using enclosure simulation software to ensure that the planned enclosure won’t be detrimental to the system’s overall performance.

 The last topic we’ll mention is directivity.
 Every speaker, from every brand and of every size, is subject to a phenomenon called directivity.
 In short, directivity describes how directional the sound of a speaker is.
 At relatively low frequencies, the sound created by a speaker radiates in a sphere from the cone.